 - Once the egg white start to foam up, start to gradually add the caster sugar.
 Beat the egg whites still stiff peaks form (they should look stiff and shiny, and when you turn the bowl upside down it doesn’t fall out).

 - In three batches, fold the dry ingredients into the wet ingredients using a spatula.
 The first two batches you can be rough with it, but once you’re folding in the final batch take care not to over beat or else the shells will be flat.
 You’re looking for the kind of texture that when you lift your spatula out of the batter, the batter should sink back slowly into itself.

 - Transfer batter into a piping bag and pipe into small circles onto your baking sheet you prepared earlier, then wait for around 30 minutes for the shells to develop a skin (when you lightly touch the top of the shells the batter doesn’t stick to your finger).
 Then put them in the oven for 13-14 minutes, then take them out and let cool.

-- The filling is simple, just melt together your white chocolate, instant coffee, and heavy cream, then let cool until it’s piping consistency.
+- The filling is simple, just melt together your white chocolate and heavy cream, then let cool until it’s piping consistency.

 - You’re done!

 Instead of caster sugar can i use granulated sugar?
 Or are the two different things?
 Pls help I’m trying to make macarons for my littles girls ladybug party 😦